 I began to lament the fact that the photo wasn’t in color.
 I wanted to see the deep blues and greens that decorated the house, the color of her doll’s dress, the color of my mother’s cheeks.
 Maybe there was a huge snow storm and she had just come in from outside.
 I wondered how many days it was until Christmas.

-Page after page I was greeted with tidings of great joy.
-Photographs of my long deceased relatives celebrating Christmas at my grandparents home.
+Page after page, I was greeted with tidings of great joy.
+Photographs of long deceased relatives celebrating Christmas at my grandparent’s home.
 There were pictures of people eating, children unwrapping presents and even some solo shots of the annual Christmas tree itself.
 But there was one thing they all shared in common: the warmth of family.

 I spent the longest time browsing the Christmas section of photos.
 Probably longer than I’ve looked at any of them in years.
-All the while I was thinking about where I was in my own life and what I was feeling at the time.
+All the while I was thinking about where I was in my own life at the time they were taken and what I was feeling at the time.
 Then I began to wonder why I seemed to gravitate more towards these Christmas photos as opposed to other ones.
-Certainly my grandparents 50th wedding anniversary pictures from 1983 were more important than a picture of me with my first dog at some unknown Christmas was, right?
+Certainly my grandparent’s 50th wedding anniversary pictures from 1983 were more important than a picture of me with my first dog at some unknown Christmas was, right?

 Christmas is the one holiday where memories are made and easily recalled with photographs.
-I can look through piles of old Christmas photos and once again see the gaudy flashing star that sat atop the tree every year, the colored lights in the window and decorations that adorned the walls, the Polaroids of me sitting with my grandfather on his Archie Bunker like recliner and even the year Santa brought me Stretch Armstrong and his buddy Stretch Monster.
+I can look through pile after pile of old Christmas photos and once again see the gaudy flashing star that sat atop the tree every year; the colored lights in the window and decorations that adorned the walls; the Polaroids of me sitting with my grandfather on his Archie Bunker recliner and even the year Santa brought me Stretch Armstrong and his buddy Stretch Monster.